PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yes, but I am so eager to help you, I will work as hard as two men.
 Now, what's the story?
 Who you gotta stab?
 Who you gonna loot?"

-"No," said the FarmBoy handing his head in embarrassment, "It's  not like that.
+"No," said the FarmBoy hanging his head in embarrassment, "It's  not like that.
 I don't want to loot anybody.
 I. I just have to rescue-- I mean, I am about to embark on an adventure of high purpose and consequence."
-With this last phrase, Boltac's hopes lifted.
+With this last phrase, Boltac's hopes rose.
 Maybe the kid was a little slow, but those fancy words sounded like money.

 "My friend, you have come to the right place.
 High purpose and consequence is what we are all about at Boltac's.
 Why the Duke of Robrecht himself has granted me my license to purvey.
-He has an eye to quality, his Dukeship does, and his warrant of commerce he personally guarantees that this," he indicated his dark, dusty store with an expansive gesture of his hands, "Is the finest merchandise you can buy in town of Robrecht."
+He has an eye to quality, his Dukeship does, and his warrant of commerce personally guarantees that this," he indicated his dark, dusty store with an expansive gesture of his hands, "Is the finest merchandise you can buy in town of Robrecht."

-"But it's the only merchandise I can buy in the town of Robrecht."
+"But, it's the only merchandise I can buy in the town of Robrecht."

 "Yes, I see that you are a quick study," said Boltac, directing the young man through the shelves.
 "I invite you to direct your keen wit towards my wares.
 Here we have an assortment of torches and oil bearing devices.
 If you notice this one, with the curved blade on the handle -- particularly good if you are surprised coming around a corner.